-Understanding bore size is essential for using angle grinder wheels safely and effectively.
-The bore size is the diameter of the center hole, and it needs to match your grinder’s spindle size to prevent wobbling and accidents.
-Common sizes include 15mm, 22.23mm, and 25.4mm, with 22.23mm being the standard for many applications.
+Bore size is the diameter of the center hole on an angle grinder wheel.
+It must match your grinder’s spindle size to prevent wobbling and accidents.
+Common sizes include 15.875mm (5/8″), 22.23mm (7/8″), and 25.4mm (1″), with 22.23mm being the standard for most grinders.
 Using the wrong bore size can lead to wheel breakage.
-There’s more to know about measuring and selecting the right discs for your grinder.
+Below, you’ll find everything you need to know about measuring and selecting the right discs.

 What You Need to Know About Bore Size in Angle Grinders